Bangkok Hilton: Production

-The mini series was inspired by the Barlow Chambers Case, which was also turned into a mini series.
-Terry Hayes felt it would be the basis of a good mini series if the story was changed so the person who went to prison was innocent.
+The mini-series was inspired by the Barlow Chambers Case, which was also turned into a mini-series.
+Terry Hayes felt it would be the basis of a good mini-series if the story was changed so the person who went to prison was innocent.
 He was also inspired by the true story of an Irish woman who had fallen in love with an Arab who smuggled a bomb in her luggage.

 Terry Hayes was originally meant to write the script but he was exhausted from Dead Calm (also starring Kidman) and Tony Morphett was given the job.
 However Morphett was too caught up in work on Sweet Talker (1989) and was unable to do it, so Hayes stepped back in.

-The mini series was specifically written as a vehicle for Nicole Kidman.
+The mini-series was specifically written as a vehicle for Nicole Kidman.
 It was shot over 13 weeks starting in March 1989.

 Locations

-The production shot in Australia, Thailand, India and England.
+The production was shot in Australia, Thailand, India, and England.

 The majority of the locations were shot in Sydney.
 A former convalescent hospital in Concord, Sydney served as the Faulkner family estate.
 Green-screen technology was used to superimpose this manor-style house into a rural New South Wales setting.

-Other Sydney locations included Balmain High School, the Water Board (MWB) facility in Waterloo, and the Metro Cinema in Kings Cross.
+Other Sydney locations included Balmain High School, the former Mater Misericordiae hospital in Crows Nest and the Water Board (MWB) facility in Waterloo, as well as the Metro Cinema in Kings Cross.

 Additional indoor scenes based in Thailand were largely set-based in the Kennedy Miller Studios Sydney, apart from scenes involving escape from the prison hospital in the final episode.
-This and an earlier minor scenes (before the incarceration) were filmed in a disused section of the Mater Misericordiae Hospital in North Sydney, New South Wales.
+This and earlier minor scenes (before the incarceration) were filmed in a disused section of the Mater Misericordiae Hospital in Crows Nest, New South Wales.

-Non-set based shots required careful acoustic management to ensure uniformity of sound and continuity of light.
+The non-set-based shots required careful acoustic management to ensure uniformity of sound and continuity of light.

 Overseas locations included Bangkok International Airport, the Royal Orchid Sheraton Hotel in Bangkok, the Cidade de Goa Resort Hotel in Goa, Dabolim Airport in Goa, and London, England.